Skip to content

 Solutions

-1. 1.Bleep uses selective routing to only intercept AI service traffic
+1. 1.Bleep uses DNS redirect to selectively intercept only AI service traffic

 4. 4.This design ensures minimal footprint and no interference with other applications